yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

 **Day 8: Patar Nachauni to Lohajung via Bedni and Wan**

 Today was the 15 km descent from Patar Nachauni to Wan Village.
 From wan Village Transport was arranged for back to Lohajung.
 It took us three days to reach Patharnachauni now we have to do it in one day.
 However, descending down is a piece of cake compared to ascending up, the quote goes for life as well.
 We reached Bedni Bugyal and the clear skies gave the astonishing views of Trishul in the backdrop.
 From Bedni is the steep descend to NeelGanga river.
 Without getting in the eyes of the group lead we took steep shortcuts from the forest.
-It was fun playing I Spy with the lead but its not safe.
+It was fun playing "I Spy" with the lead but its not safe.
 We reached Neelganga river and had our lunch.
 Here we did face dips in the icy cold water just to get more sunburned.
 It was worth it.

 <img src="http://i.imgur.com/gINHuXb.jpg" alt="View from Bedni">